Defense-Circuits-Lab/stats_n_plots/README.md

 > If you are new to `nbdev`, you´d probably also want to check out their
 > comprehensive tutorials and walkthroughs
 > [here](https://nbdev.fast.ai/tutorials/).
 I will also add some more
-> contribution guidelines to this repo soon.
-In the meantime, feel free
+> contribution guidelines to this repository soon.
+In the meantime, feel
-> to get in touch! :-)
+> free to get in touch! :-)

 </div>